Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Licorice Root Profile

-How it works: Glabridin may help regulate tyrosinase; liquiritin disperses existing melanin; additional anti-inflammatory compounds calm skin
+How it works: Glabridin may help regulate melanin production.
+Liquiritin disperses existing melanin.
+Additional compounds calm and soothe skin.

-Typical concentration: Varies; often combined with other ingredients
+Typical concentration: Varies.
+Often combined with other brightening ingredients.

 Licorice Root Pros